Soyle-Productions/soyle-stories-user-manual/How do I/view/the aliases of my character.md

-# How do I view the asliases of my character?
+# How do I view the aliases of my character?

 A character profile is where you can view a character's alias after you [create one or more alias for your character](/How%20do%20I/create/a%20character%20alias.md).